Pineapple Sage: Hummingbirds and Herbal Flowered Persimmon Goat Cheese

 Roll out the red carpet for pineapple sage, flaunting their cherry-red bilabiate flowers atop slender racemes.
 Numerous pollinators flock to their elegant flowering branches, seeking nutritious pollen, sipping nectar, and dutifully transferring pollen from anther to stigma.
 Pineapple Sage’s entourage includes: butterflies, bees, ants and hummingbirds, whose penetrating beaks imbibe the precious nectar nestled deep in the recesses of their tubular corolla.
 Pineapple Sage boldly flirts with frost, blooming long after most plants have sensibly finished with the business of flowering and fruiting.
 When pineapple sage does encounter the icy embrace of frost, it browns and withers, unaccustomed to its touch, as they herald from the southern lands of Mexico and Guatemala.

 Pineapple Sage (Salvia elegans, Lamiaceae) is in the mint family, and very closely related (same genus) to garden sage, white sage and the ornamental bedding sages.
 It is a perennial shrub in warmer climates (zone 8 plus) and grown as an annual in temperate locales.
 Some of its human adorers in colder areas offer the plant refuge in their home or greenhouse over the winter, planting it back outside in the spring after the danger of frost has past.

 Purple Sage’s flowers are edible and its pineapple-scented leaves are used as a pungent culinary herb.
 The flowers have a sweet and savory flavor and can be used to adorn most any dish; try them on salads, cakes, and salsas.
 Ice cubes fashioned from the blossoms are beautiful; try on these fancy-pants ice cubes to gussy up your favorite herbal iced teas.

 - 8 ounces soft goat cheese

 - 2 teaspoons finely chopped fresh rosemary

-- Handful of pineapple sage flowers, stripped from the stalk
+- 1 handful pineapple sage flowers - Stripped from the stalk

 - ½ handful calendula “petals”